 It’s a big crypto world — and it’s only getting bigger.
 Bridges offer a handy way to move your crypto to another blockchain where you might be able to do more things or save some money on frequent activities.
 Consider your options when bridging, though, because it can take up to a week to bridge back to the original blockchain.

 You can use crypto bridges to move between popular networks like Bitcoin, Ethereum, and Solana.
 But most of the activity centers around ERC-20 Ethereum-compatible tokens.

 Most bridge transactions go off without a hitch, but there are risks.
 Centralized bridges or trust-based bridges bring the risks that come with any organization.
 They’re run by people who might make mistakes or may be dishonest.
 Decentralized (trustless) bridges run on computer programs, which may have bugs or could be hacked.

 In addition, the bridged tokens don’t always track the base coin or token in value.
 The difference in price can add up if you’re working with large amounts of crypto.

 The safest bet is probably to use a well-established bridge, like those covered above.
-Across Bridge and Multichain offer support for several blockchains.
+Across Bridge offers support for several blockchains.

 Costs vary by bridge and by network traffic.
 We saw rates of just over $2 up to $14 to bridge a small amount of ETH across blockchains.